 But I had another passion in my life: Fragrances.
 This began as a mere nerdy past-time.
 I was trying to find, one day, online advice of which fragrances were better than another (I know, a pretty subjective idea).
 I soon discovered there was a whole online community where people rate fragrances, tell the stories about them and list all the notes and details of each.
 As an accountant, I fell in love with the idea of creating systems of classifications and organizations and ratings for different scents.
 Even more than that, I loved trying them and experiencing, not just how each one made me smell, but also how each one made me feel.

 I now became a “frag-head. . .”
 Someone addicted to fragrances.
 I began building my fragrance collection.
-I started following all of the popular reviewers on YouTube (ever hear of Jeremy Fragrance – Click Here to read my interview with him).
-And I, too, became one of those guys that went on the online communities and starts leaving reviews for every fragrance he smelled.
+I started following all of the popular reviewers on YouTube.
+Then, I too became one of those guys that went on online communities and starts leaving reviews for every fragrance they smelled.

 “The Fragrance Writer”

 Enter: Mandy Aftel.
 I didn’t know Mandy.
 I never heard of her.
 I didn’t know she had her own fragrance company, “Aftelier.”
 I was simply online one day looking for a Fragrance book I could read.
 I found a popular one called “Fragrant” [by Mandy Aftel].
 It had good reviews and sounded like something I would like.
 So I clicked “Buy.”

 Little did I know, this book would totally changed how I approached fragrances.
 The book as a whole is amazing.
 But there is one section in particular where Mandy starts explaining different ways to smell and discover of a fragrance.
 I started trying it out and implementing it into my online reviews.
 And my reviews went to a “whole nother level.”
 These new ons I was writing were different.
 They were deeper… they were more vivd…. and they were poetic.